Welcome to the cyberlair of art-funk recording artist, musician, and writer PC Muñoz.

 BERKELEY ART MUSEUM PHOTO SET: Check out this photo set from the March 22nd "Positively Alphabet Street" performance by PC Munoz's Singing Blood, at Berkeley Art Museum/Pacific Film archive, with special guests DEM ONE and Tyia Wilson!
 PC's blog post about the event is on the BAM/PFA site here.

-CHASE MARTIN ALBUM: PC is about halfway through with work on the upcoming album by Oakland Pop/R&B artist Chase Martin, featuring an incredible roster of Bay Area session players.
+CHASE MARTIN ALBUM: PC is just over halfway finished with work on the upcoming album by Oakland Pop/R&B artist Chase Martin, featuring an incredible roster of Bay Area session players.
 Stay tuned for teaser videos/previews!

 VIDEO GUIDE: 1.
-"HALF-BREED" teaser video 2.
-"Panama Canal" by Joan Jeanrenaud and PC featured on So You Think You Can Dance 3.
-Fall of a Sudden promo video, featuring Hong Kong rehearsal footage and audio collage, Summer 2012 4.
-"Counterfeit" from PC's Micro-Jams project 5.
-PC Muñoz's Singing Blood: "Positively Alphabet Street" performance at the Berkeley Art Museum, audience footage 6.
-"Hippie Girl" music video from PC's Micro-Jams 7.
+"HALF-BREED" sneak-peek video--NEW!
+2. "One Voice/One Drum" by DEM ONE and PCM 3.
+"Panama Canal" by Joan Jeanrenaud and PC featured on So You Think You Can Dance 4.
+Fall of a Sudden promo video, featuring Hong Kong rehearsal footage and audio collage, Summer 2012 5.
+"Family Matters" from the Grab Bag album 6.
+"Counterfeit" from PC's Micro-Jams project 7.
 PC's remix of Ingrid Chavez's "By the Water" single, featuring PC on drumkit, synth, and marimbata 8.
 "33 1/3" from the album Pop-Pop by Joan Jeanrenaud and PC 9.
 "Arietta" by Kev Choice, produced by PC

 "Dark, sexual, sensual, confessional, and confrontational--all at the same time...a poet."
 Performing Songwriter